 Do you know what your expenses are?

 Once your list of expenses is complete, compare it to your income.
 If you are shocked to see how much you are spending compared to your income, join the club.
 This is the most common reaction.
-What most people realize is that they are working their ass off so that they can spend all their money, have nothing to show for it, and it’s not making them happy.
+Most people realise that they are working their asses off so that they can spend all their money and have nothing to show for it, and it’s not making them happy.

 What do you actually need?

-Now you are ready to use the list you made of what you spend and work out what you actually need to spend.
+Now you are ready to use your list of what you spend and work out what you need to spend.
 Get out a highlighter pen and start crossing off the items that you do not need to spend.
-There are things that you absolutely cannot cross off like rent/mortgage, car payment, bus fair to work, but you will find lots of items on the list that you do not need to spend.
+There are things you absolutely cannot cross off, like rent/mortgage, car payment, and bus fare to work, but you will find many items on the list that you do not need to spend.
 They are discretionary expenses that you can do without.
 Don’t panic.
-I am not saying that you have to give up everything that is not a necessity.
+I am not saying that you have to give up everything that is unnecessary.
 I am just trying to get you to look at the difference between need and want.

-This is the first step to regaining control of your finances, your life and your time.
-Before you do anything, you have to have the information to make informed decisions.
+This is the first step to regaining control of your finances, life, and time.
+Before you do anything, you must have the information to make informed decisions.
 Are you going to have to reduce your spending to live within your means?
 Yes.
-Once you have your list of expenses, and you have separated them into need and wants, you are ready for the next step.
+Once you have your list of expenses and you have separated them into needs and wants, you are ready for the next step.

 What can I not spend and still be happy?

 Now it is time to reign in some of that spending.
-There will be things that you have highlighted that you really love and while you might need to let them go, you are not ready yet.
-There will also be things you have highlighted that you can easily give up.
-They just seem to have snuck into your life without you realizing it and they will be easy to get rid of.
-For me it was magazines.
-I would be doing the grocery shopping and see something on the front cover of a magazine and think, that looks good and buy it.
-Maybe you got Netflix so you could watch a certain program and now that it is done and over, you still have Netflix, which you have not used in ages.
+There will be things that you have highlighted that you really love, and while you might need to let them go, you are not ready yet.
+You will also have highlighted things that you can easily give up.
+They seem to have snuck into your life without you realizing it and will be easy to eliminate.
+For me, it was magazines.
+I would do the grocery shopping, see something on the front cover of a magazine, think that looks good and buy it.
+Maybe you got Netflix so you could watch a certain program, and now that it is done and over, you still have Netflix, which you have not used in ages.
 Do you really need Netflix and Stan?

 This is going to be a work in progress.
-Just work on that list and cut, cut, cut, until you are spending less that you make.
-As you do this you will feel the stress coming off in layers.
+Just work on that list and cut, cut, cut until you are spending less than you make.
+You will feel the stress coming off in layers as you do this.
 It is not a quick fix.
-You didn’t get yourself into this mess overnight and so you are not going to get yourself out of it overnight.
+You didn’t get yourself into this mess overnight, so you will not get yourself out of it overnight.
 Once you have arrived at spending less than you make, it is time to tackle the next problem, debt.
-If you have been living beyond your means you have probably been using credit cards and other forms of finance.
-Well they all have to be paid back and now that you are living within your means and your expenses are less than you income, you can start paying them off.
+If you have been living beyond your means, you have probably been using credit cards and other forms of finance.
+Well, they all have to be paid back, and now that you are living within your means and your expenses are less than your income, you can start paying them off.
 But you can’t do that until you stop spending more than you make.
 That really is the first step to taking back control of your life.